Vyral/base-template/_posts/2018-08-14-a-guide-to-finding-great-deals-on-new-construction-homes.md

 {% include pullquote.html %}

 If you can close within those time frames, the builders will often be very negotiable on the prices. **You can get a new house with a one-year home warranty**, so if anything goes wrong, you have 12 months to get anything fixed.
-There is oftentimes an option for a two-year warranty and a 10-year structural warranty.
+There is also oftentimes an option for a two-year warranty and a 10-year structural warranty.

 To find out more about how to find a great new construction deal in Charleston, reach out to me and my team.
 We’d love to talk to you more about awesome market opportunities.